KygoSkyrus/skychat/NOTES.md

 - add loading more msgs feature, only showing latest 20 rn

 # Todo
+- delete msg
 - [done]implement group chat/option to create a group and add members
-- delete msg
-- **** it is very import to add a setting that will let user control who can text them or add to a group,, by default its off
+- [done]**** it is very import to add a setting that will let user control who can text them or add to a group,, by default its off
-- there will be a setting optipons for user,, that action will ytabel to a setting page and from where user will be able to see their blocked users, change avatars, change background theme, add the feature to make your account private;;;,,,try push notifications
+- there will be a setting optipons for user,, that action will ytabel to a setting page and from where user will be able to see their blocked users, change avatars, change background theme, add the feature to make your account private;;;,,,
 - on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
 - [done]add list icon on dp inside chatbox
 - username can not be changed , add regex for usernmae , set criteria (username can only be in lowercase, cannot start with digits and characters)
 - add dummy accounts
+- in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
+- add your on acc as creator
+- try push notifications
 - add lazy loading in pattern images
 - encrypt messages/passwords
 - check db security using other domain
 - remove localhost and add app's real domain to authorized domain from firebase in production
 - try firebase push notifications
+- maybe send a notification to user when he is logged in first time after creating account that his privacy setting is off by deafult
+- add a fallback component on error,,,,
+- optimize code... check if there is unnecessary prop drilling.. create another branch to do this
 - use localstoreage or some othr place to store msg,, later u can update those msgs with db,, this way you wont have to query db on evry msgs,,,u can use redis,,,also can use a job here to run after every certain hours to backup the chats to db